amitgoswami1027/udacity_serverless/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ## CODE REVIEW COMMENTS IMPLEMENTATION (Serverless Project Review)
 ### 1. [Code of Lambda functions is split into multiple files/classes.
 The business logic of an application is separated from code for database access, file storage, and code related to AWS Lambda.]
-The business logic of an application should be separated from code for
-database access, file storage and code related to AWS Lambda.To separate code for database access and file storage, kindly create two folders: src/businessLogic and src/dataLayer.
+The business logic of an application should be separated from code fordatabase access, file storage and code related to AWS Lambda.To separate code for database access and file storage, kindly create two folders: src/businessLogic and src/dataLayer.
 [Done]
 ### 2. [Incoming HTTP requests are validated either in Lambda handlers or using request validation in API Gateway.
 The latter can be done either using the serverless-reqvalidator-plugin or by providing request schemas in function definitions.]
 Request validation is required for this project:using the serverless-reqvalidator-plugin or by providing request schemas in function definitions.
+[Done]
 Ensure we cannot create invalid objects.
 These are the two options:
  * Use serverless-reqvalidator-plugin serverless framework plugin.
  * Use request schema (request.schema:), .json definitions, in serverless.yml file under the functions, e.g. CreateTodo:, UpdateTodo:,